Rule 3901-5-09 | Agent licensing and appointments.

 (3) Appointments will renew automatically on the first day of July each year unless the insurer terminates the appointment prior to the renewal date.

-(4) No appointment shall be effective unless the appointee is licensed for that line of authority.
+(4) No appointment will be effective unless the appointee is licensed for that line of authority.

 (5) The superintendent will bill insurers for the initial and renewal appointment fees.
 If an agent holds both a property and casualty appointment with an insurer, a single appointment fee will be billed for those appointments that are processed at the same time.

-(6) If the termination of an appointment is for any of the reasons set forth in division (B) of section 3905.14 of the Revised Code, the insurer shall provide a detailed statement of the facts and the reasons for the termination to the superintendent within thirty days of the effective date of the termination.
-Insurers who provide such statements shall be immune from liability to the extent provided in section 3905.211 of the Revised Code.
+(6) If the termination of an appointment is for any of the reasons set forth in division (B) of section 3905.14 of the Revised Code, the insurer will provide a detailed statement of the facts and the reasons for the termination to the superintendent within thirty days of the effective date of the termination.
+Insurers who provide such statements are immune from liability to the extent provided in section 3905.211 of the Revised Code.

 (L) Inactive status

-(1) An agent may request inactive status by submitting a form prescribed by the superintendent and such other information as the superintendent may request.
+(1) An agent can request inactive status by submitting a form prescribed by the superintendent and such other information requested by the superintendent.
 The agent must attest that the conditions in paragraph (L)(2) of this rule are met.

-(2) An agent may be eligible for inactive status only if and so long as all of the following conditions are met at the time of the inactivation request:
+(2) An agent can be eligible for inactive status only if and so long as all of the following conditions are met at the time of the inactivation request:

-(a) The agent is not employed or engaged, full or part-time, in any capacity for which an agent's license is required and does not engage in or in any way participate in or assist with any activity for which an agent's license is required in this state.
-This does not apply to clerical or ministerial acts;
+(a) The agent is not employed or engaged, full or part-time, in any capacity for which an active agent's license is required and does not engage in or in any way participate in or assist with any activity for which an active agent's license is required in this state This does not apply to clerical or ministerial acts;

-(3) If the superintendent is satisfied that the agent is eligible for inactive status, the superintendent shall notify the agent and all appointing insurers and agents about the inactive status.
+(3) If the superintendent is satisfied that the agent is eligible for inactive status, the superintendent may notify the agent and all appointing insurers and agents about the inactive status.

 (4) A person who has been granted inactive status must notify each insurer with which he or she is appointed no later than ten days after inactive status is granted.
 Failure to do so is grounds to terminate the inactive status.
-All appointments held by an agent who has been granted inactive status shall be void as of the date inactive status is granted.
+All appointments held by an agent who has been granted inactive status will automatically cancel as of the date inactive status is granted.

-(5) If an agent is granted inactive status and subsequently engages in, participates or assists in any way in any conduct or activity for which a license is required, excluding clerical or ministerial acts, such agent's license(s) may be suspended or revoked or the superintendent may impose a civil penalty in an amount not to exceed twenty-five thousand dollars.
+(5) If an agent is granted inactive status and subsequently engages in, participates or assists in any way in any conduct or activity for which an active license is required, such agent's license(s) can be suspended or revoked or the superintendent can impose a civil penalty in an amount not to exceed twenty-five thousand dollars.

-(7) An agent who has been granted inactive status is exempt from the continuing education requirements of this state.
+(7) An agent who has been granted inactive status is exempt from the continuing education requirements of this state, during the period of license inactivation.
+Any continuing education credits on file at time of inactivation remain assigned to the renewal cycle in which the license was inactivated.

-(8) An agent who has been inactive two years or more may return to active status upon the following conditions:
+(8) An agent who has been granted inactive status can return to active status upon the following conditions:

 (a) The agent notifies the superintendent using the form and means prescribed by the superintendent and provides any other information requested by the superintendent;